Data

 It is the result of data being transformed into a more meaningful and useful state.

-Some examples of information include:
+Some information examples include:

 - A sales report highlighting top-selling products